6×45mm: General Information

 The cartridge's inherent accuracy was a carry over from the .222 Remington which already had a loyal following in benchrest shooting fraternity.
 Benchrest shooters soon took notice of the cartridge and began building custom rifles chambered for the cartridge.
 As a testament to the 6×45mm's accuracy, Jim Stekl, who at that time managed Remington's custom shop and developer of the .22 BR cartridge, scored an aggregate record of .3069 in in the 1973 IBS 200 yard Sporter category.
 However, its use in competitive shooting waned with the arrival of the 6mm BR and 6mm PPC cartridges on the benchrest shooting scene.

-The cartridge is extremely efficient with its small powder charge.
-This translates to excellent barrel life.
-The cartridge has very low recoil and muzzle blast which make it a pleasant cartridge to shoot.
+The cartridge is efficient with its small powder charge.
+This translates to prolonged barrel life.
+The cartridge has very low recoil and muzzle blast which make it a decent cartridge to shoot.

 Since the cartridge was never commercially adopted by an ammunition manufacturer, it has remained a wildcat cartridge since its inception.
 However, making cases from existing .223 Remington brass is as simple as running the case through a 6×45mm die.
 The availability of .223 cases, the ease of forming, and the light powder charge make for a very affordable shooting cartridge.